Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

-One can see immediately that, independent of the result of a hypothetical measurement on Alice's detector, the field and the ancilla end up in an entangled state, suggesting that coherence is preserved.
-Whether Alice's detector is in the state $\ket{+Z}$ or $\ket{-Z}$ only determines \emph{which} entangled state is realized on $A'F$.
-In particular, consider the limit where the overlap of the coherent field states can be neglected: in this case, the ancilla and the field end up in one of two different maximally entangled states.
+One can see immediately that, independently of the result of a hypothetical measurement on Alice's detector, the field and the ancilla end up in an entangled state, suggesting that coherence is preserved.
+In the limit where the overlap between the coherent field states $\{\ket{\alpha_1+\alpha_2},\ket{\alpha_1},\ket{\alpha_2},\ket0\}$ can be neglected, the marginal $\rho_{AA'}$ becomes maximally mixed, hence the coherent information is $I(A'>F)=1$.

-In order to verify that the protocol yields non-zero quantum capacity from Alice to the field, we performed numerical calculations for a particular case.
+In order to verify that the protocol yields non-zero quantum capacity from Alice to the field even when there is some overlap between the field states, we performed numerical calculations for a particular case.
 We chose the spatial profile of Alice's detector to be a triangle function,

 which has support on the interval $-L/2<x<L/2$ and $\integral{x}{}{}f(x)=1$.
 The size of the displacement resulting from this profile function is given by

 i.e., the overlap of the displaced field state $\ket{\alpha_1}$ and the vacuum state is $ \braket{\alpha_1}0=\ee{-\|\alpha_1\|^2/2}=4^{-(\mu_A/L)^2/\pi }$.
 Note that it is a function only of the ratio between the coupling constant $\mu_A$ and the detector diameter $L$.
 Since we assume that the two interactions of Alice with the field are strictly timelike separated, we have $t_1-t_0>L$.
 Under this condition, the influence of the exact value $t_1-t_0$ on (the lower bound on) the coherent information is negligible.